mdenisov/MarionetteBlog/README.md

 TODO:
 *  Finish the CRUD -- DONE
-*  Make the CRUD for Tags, Categories and Comments
+*  Make the CRUD for Tags (Just need EDIT)
+*  CRUD for Categories
+*  CRUD for Comments
+*  Relate POSTS with TAGS -- DONE
 *  Implement Devise for authentication
 *  All ideas are welcome ;)